Fiserv/firstvision-apac/docs/APIs/Account-Management/Inquire-Statement-Transactions.md

-# Inquire Statement Transactions
+# Inquire Statement Transaction Details

 This service is used to fetch statement details for a given account number.

 ## Endpoint

-`GET /v1/accounts/{accountId}/statementTransactionDetails`
+`GET /v1/accounts/{accountId}/statementTransactions

 ## Payload Example